Average Weather in Cusco Peru

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 51% on January 15.

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Cusco experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Cusco experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.4 months, from September 18 to April 29, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around January 21, with an average total accumulation of 4.2 inches.

 The rainless period of the year lasts for 4.6 months, from April 29 to September 18.
-The least rain falls around May 31, with and average total accumulation of 0.1 inches.
+The least rain falls around May 31, with an average total accumulation of 0.1 inches.

 Average Monthly Rainfall

 The length of the day in Cusco varies over the course of the year.
 In 2017, the shortest day is June 21, with 11 hours, 20 minutes of daylight; the longest day is December 21, with 12 hours, 56 minutes of daylight.

 The earliest sunrise is at 5:10 AM on November 21, and the latest sunrise is 1 hour, 2 minutes later at 6:12 AM on July 9.
 The earliest sunset is at 5:26 PM on May 31, and the latest sunset is 56 minutes later at 6:22 PM on January 22.

 Daylight saving time (DST) is not observed in Cusco during 2017.